diantyapitaloka/Linear-Regression/README.md

 Linear regression models are one of the simplest machine learning models.
 This model has low complexity and works very well on datasets that have linear relationships.
 So, when you encounter a problem that appears to have a linear relationship, linear regression can be the first choice as a model to develop.

 ![image](https://github.com/diantyapitaloka/Sklearn-Linearregression/assets/147487436/5822b1a3-2220-4072-89f4-c723caf4b563)

+## 🍉🍈🍇 License 🍇🍈🍉
+- Copyright by Diantya Pitaloka